nir/jupylet/README.md

     python -m jupylet postinstall

-Next, download the *jupylet* repository since it contains the example notebooks.
-If you have [Git](https://git-scm.com/) installed you can use it to clone the *jupylet* repository with:
+Next, if you want to run the example notebooks, download the *jupylet* code base.
+If you have [Git](https://git-scm.com/) installed type the following
+command:

     git clone https://github.com/nir/jupylet.git

-Alternatively, if you don't have Git installed, you can download and unzip the *jupylet* archive by typing:
+Alternatively, you can download and unzip the *jupylet* code base by copying and pasting the following commands into the console:

     python -m wget https://github.com/nir/jupylet/archive/master.zip
     python -m zipfile -e jupylet-master.zip .